-Sandra Day was born in El Paso, Texas on March 26, 1930.
-She grew up on her family’s ranch near Duncan, Arizona where she enjoyed riding and helped with some of the chores.
-She and her brother, H. Alan Day, wrote Lazy B: Growing up on a Cattle Ranch in the American West, about their childhood experiences on the ranch.
+Sandra Day was born in El Paso, Texas, on March 26, 1930.
+She grew up on her family’s ranch near Duncan, Arizona, where she enjoyed riding and helping with some of the chores.
+She and her brother, H. Alan Day, wrote Lazy B: Growing up on a Cattle Ranch in the American West about their childhood experiences on the ranch.

 She was successfully treated for breast cancer in 1988.
 Because of this, people were constantly speculating about her retirement.
-She retired in 2006.
-She served on the court for 24 years.
+She retired in 2006 after serving in the Supreme Court for 24 years.
 Samuel Alito was nominated to fill her seat on the bench.
-One reason for retirement was to spend more time with her family.
-She married John Jay O’Connor III in 1952.
-They had three sons.
-He had Alzheimer’s disease which lasted almost twenty years.
-He died in 2009.
+One reason for retirement was to spend more time with her husband and three sons.
+Sandra’s husband suffered from Alzheimer’s disease for nearly 20 years before his death in 2009.
 Sandra is now working to raise awareness of the disease.
 She is still involved in Republican politics.

 In 2003, she wrote The Majesty of the Law: Reflections of a Supreme Court Justice.
 In 2005, she wrote Chico, a children’s book about her childhood.
 She is writing another book about the early history of the court.
 Justice O’Connor also founded a website called iCivics because she thinks many young Americans don’t know enough about how their government works.
 It has interactive civics lessons.
 She occasionally acts as a substitute judge in federal appellate courts when a member is absent or has not yet been replaced.
 In 2009, President Obama presented her with the Presidential Medal of Freedom, the highest civilian honor of the United States.